-On February 16, 2010, Simon Property announced a written offer made to acquire General Growth Properties, Inc., or General Growth, in a transaction valued at more than \$10 billion, including approximately \$9 billion in cash.
+On February 16, 2010, we announced that we had made a written offer in early February to acquire General Growth Properties, Inc. (or General Growth) in a transaction valued at more than \$10 billion, including approximately \$9 billion in cash.
 Of this consideration, approximately \$7 billion will be paid to unsecured creditors, representing par value plus accrued and unpaid dividends and interest.
-The transaction would not be subject to a financing condition and would be financed through cash on hand, asset sales and through equity co-investments in acquired properties by strategic institutional investors, with the balance coming from our new credit facility.
-The offer indicated a willingness to discuss consideration consisting in whole or in part of equity in lieu of the cash portion of the consideration to

-General Growth's stockholders, and perhaps certain of its unsecured creditors, for those who would prefer to receive equity.
+The transaction would not be subject to a financing condition and would be financed through cash on hand, asset sales and through equity co-investments in acquired properties by strategic institutional investors, with the balance coming from our existing credit facility.
+We indicated our willingness to discuss consideration consisting in whole or in part of our common equity in lieu of the cash portion of the consideration to General Growth's stockholders, and perhaps certain of its unsecured creditors, for those who would prefer to receive equity.
 The offer is subject to confirmatory due diligence and the negotiation and execution of a definitive transaction agreement, as well as required bankruptcy court and creditor approvals.
-As of the filing of this report, there is no agreement for such a transaction.
+As of the filing of this report, no transaction has occurred.